mariasaragih/secure-mail-server-docs/README.md

 # Secure Email Server Architecture

+## The Journey of Self-Hosting Email

+When I first embarked on the journey of self-hosting my email server, I encountered a common narrative in the tech community: "Don't do it."
+Friends and YouTube experts alike warned me about two major challenges:

+1. **Complexity**: Setting up a private email server is notoriously complex, they said.
+And they weren't entirely wrong.
+The process is indeed complex, but perhaps not for the reasons we think.
+The complexity isn't inherent to the technology itself, but rather stems from a lack of modern, user-friendly tools and documentation.
+It's almost as if the tech industry has collectively decided that self-hosting email is a lost cause, leading to a self-fulfilling prophecy where the tools and guides remain outdated and complicated.

+2. **Deliverability**: "Your emails will never reach inboxes," they cautioned.
+"Major providers like Gmail and Outlook maintain strict whitelists and blacklists, automatically flagging emails from residential IPs as spam."
+This, however, turned out to be a myth.
+Through careful architecture and proper configuration, it's not only possible but achievable to reach 100% deliverability rates - sometimes even better than commercial solutions.
+The key lies in understanding the email ecosystem and implementing the right infrastructure.

+This project represents my journey in debunking these myths and creating a practical solution.
+It's not just about setting up another email server; it's about demonstrating that self-hosted email can be both reliable and deliverable.
+The architecture documented here achieves this without relying on external email relay services, proving that complete email independence is possible.

+While the current state of self-hosted email might seem daunting, this guide aims to change that narrative.
+By providing clear, step-by-step instructions and explaining the underlying principles, we can make self-hosted email more accessible to everyone.
+This is not just a technical implementation; it's a step toward email independence and privacy.

 This repository contains documentation for a secure email server architecture implementation.
 The system consists of a client-server setup with secure communication through WireGuard VPN.

 ## Architecture Overview